 Section 1.
-Appointments for Special Studies or Projects.
-Persons may be hired for special studies or projects of uncertain or limited duration which are subject to the continuation of a grant, contract, award, or legislative funding for a specific project.
+Limited Duration Appointments for Special Studies or Projects.
+Persons may be hiredAn Agency may hire employees for special studies or projects of uncertain or limited duration which are subject to the continuation of a grant, contract, award, or legislative funding for a specific project.
+Additionally, employees may be hired as limited duration appointments, for workload purposes, when needed to fill short-term or transitional assignments, including, but not limited to, legislative directive, reorganizations, unanticipated workload needs or when position reduction is anticipated.

-- (a) Limited duration appointments may be filled by hiring new employees to state service or hiring current employees. - (b) Such appointments shall be for a stated period not exceeding two (2) years, unless the Parties mutually agree to extend the limited duration appointment beyond two (2) years, and shall expire upon the earlier termination of the special study or projects.
+- (a) Limited duration appointments may be filled by hiring new employees to state service or hiring current employees. - Such appointments shall be for a stated period not exceeding two (2) years, unless the Parties mutually agree to extend the limited duration appointment beyond two (2) years, and shall expire upon the earlier termination of the special study or projects.
+If an Agency needs to extend a limited duration appointment beyond two (2) years, they will provide written notice of the extension to the employee.
+A copy of the notice shall be forwarded to SEIU Local 503 (mrc@seiu503.org) and the DAS CHRO Labor Relations Unit (LRU@das.oregon.gov).
+The notice of extension will include: - the employee's name, email address and contact phone number; - the employee's classification;

-Section 2.
+- the date the employee was originally appointed to the limited duration position; - the date the limited duration appointment is scheduled to end; - the reason for extension; and, - the date the limited duration appointment is being extended through. - (b)(c) These appointments will not be used in a manner that subverts or circumvents the filling of budgeted positions pursuant to Article 45 and Article 45.1-45.5.
+The Employer will not end a limited duration appointment to circumvent Section 4(b) below. - Section 2.
 Appointments for Workload Purposes.
-Persons may be hired as limited duration appointments, for workload purposes, when needed to fill short-term or transitional assignments, including, but not limited to, legislative directive, reorganizations, unanticipated workload needs or when position reduction is anticipated.

-- (a) Limited duration appointments may be filled by hiring new employees to state service or hiring current employees. - (b) Such appointments shall not exceed two (2) years in duration, unless the Parties mutually agree to extend the limited duration appointment beyond two (2) years.

-- (c) These appointments will not be used in a manner that subverts or circumvents the filling of budgeted positions pursuant to Article 45 and Article 45.1-45.5.
+Persons may be hired as limited duration appointments, for workload purposes, when needed to fill short-term or transitional assignments, including, but not limited to, legislative directive, reorganizations, unanticipated workload needs or when position reduction is anticipated. - (a) Limited duration appointments may be filled by hiring new employees to state service or hiring current employees. - (b) Such appointments shall not exceed two (2) years in duration, unless the Parties mutually agree to extend the limited duration appointment beyond two (2) years. - (c) These appointments will not be used in a manner that subverts or circumvents the filling of budgeted positions pursuant to Article 45 and Article 45.1-45.5.
 The Employer will not end a limited duration appointment to circumvent Section 4(b) below. - (d) The Agency, in collaboration with DAS, will monitor the utilization of limited duration appointments for workload reasons during the contract term and a summary report will be provided to DAS, Budget and Management and the Union every six (6) months.

-Section 3.
+Section 32.
 Conditions of Limited Duration Appointments.
-A person accepting such appointment shall be notified of the conditions of the appointment and acknowledge in writing that they accept that appointment under these conditions.
+An employee person accepting such appointment shall be notified of the conditions of the appointment and acknowledge in writing that they accept that appointment under these conditions.
 Such notification shall include the following: